shobhit-singh/shobhit-singh/README.md

 I'm Shobhit

-Generally works on Python, SQL, PL/SQL, Business Intelligence & ETL.
-Passionate about Data Science, Big Data & Cloud Computing.<br>
+Generally works on Data Engineering related technologies.
+Passionate about Data Science & Cloud Computing.<br>

 If you’d like to get in touch, feel free to connect!